 Dependents' Support Claims

-The Alberta Estate Administration Act allows for dependent family members to receive adequate support from a deceased person's estate.
+The Alberta Estate Administration Act allows dependent family members to receive adequate support from a deceased person's estate.
 Dependents include a spouse, adult interdependent (common law) partner, or dependent child of the deceased.

 If a will or trust fails to provide adequate support, the dependent(s) can challenge the relevant document.